Ben Perowsky: 2000s

 Throughout 2000 Perowsky toured extensively with John Scofield's band.
 He began touring and recording with pianist Uri Caine’s trio and various ensembles in 2000 up to the present.
 A record titled Live At The Village Vanguard was released in 2004.

 Perowsky established his label El Destructo Records in 2002.
 El Destructo: Volume I was created through a series billed as "Beatshop" early that winter.
 "Beatshop" served as the workshop for a sound Perowsky was developing with Glen Patscha and Markus Lyons Miller.
 It was a blending of slow dub style improv with dark ambience and sparse vocals.
 El Destructo: Volume II Moodswing Orchestra (2009) expanded on this idea with the addition of four instrumentalists and five vocalists.

 In 2002 Ben began playing with songwriter Joan Wasser in duo.
 Later they were joined by Rainy Orteca on bass forming Joan as Police Woman.
-An EP was recorded with producer Bryce Goggin in 2004.
+An EP was recorded in 2004.
 Real Life (2006) was met with much success in the US, UK and Europe with extensive touring, TV, radio and festival appearances.
 Ben also appears in the video for the song "Eternal Flame" and on the records To Survive, Cover and Joanthology.

 In 2003, Perowsky produced Bop on Pop for his father Frank with Sam Yahel on organ.
 Also in 2003, he produced the album Camp Songs for Tzadik.
 It was voted one of the top 50 CDs of 2003 by JazzTimes magazine.
 The Ben Perowsky Quartet with Chris Speed, Ted Reichman, and Drew Gress toured in Europe in 2005.
 Skirl released Esopus Opus in 2009.

 Perowsky played drums on the 2008 UK hit single "Blind" by the band Hercules and Love Affair written and sung by Anohni.